mgenova12/pizza-menu-app/README.md

 # Motivation

   This app takes the traditional menu and makes it interactive and fun to view.
+I decided to choose a simplistic design to display each image and title.
+The ability to expand click makes it easier for the user to view the description of each pizza.
+Users can also navigate to each individual pizza page for more information about that specific product.

 # Tech